miksrv/miksrv/README.md

 ---

-## 🔭 Astronomy Engineering System - Wednesday, April 29, 2026
+## 🔭 Astronomy Engineering System - Friday, May 1, 2026

 Most people have hobbies.
 I built a distributed engineering system.